apache/spark/docs/web-ui.md

   <!-- Images are downsized intentionally to improve quality on retina displays -->
 </p>

-The last part 'Classpath Entries' illustrates the classes loaded from different sources, which is very useful to resolve class conflicts.
+The last part 'Classpath Entries' lists the classes loaded from different sources, which is very useful to resolve class conflicts.

 ## Executors Tab